A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Boundedly-Compact Metric Spaces

-Here is a heuristic of the steps.
+\del{ subsection{Motivation} \mar{\ali{Later: Delete this subsection.
+Move the examples and the remark.}} Here is a heuristic of the steps.
 Let $\tau:\mathfrak{Comp}\to\mathfrak{Met}$ be a functor as in Section~\ref{sec:compact} which has the continuity properties of Definition~\ref{def:functor-cont} (here, $\mathfrak{Met}$ can be replaced with the category of extended metric spaces as in Remark~\ref{rem:cgf-infty}).
 Assume also that, to every boundedly-compact (non-pointed) metric space $X$, a set $\varphi(X)$ is assigned.
 No metric is assumed on $\varphi(X)$.
 Also, for every isometric embedding $f:X\to Y$, assume that an injective function $\varphi_f:\varphi(X)\to\varphi(Y)$ is given.
 Assume that $\varphi$ is also a functor (from the category of boundedly-compact metric spaces to the category of sets) and extends $\tau$.
 Let $\mathcal C'$ be the set of isomorphism classes of tuples of the form $\mathcal X:=(X,o;a)$, where $X$ is a boundedly-compact metric space, $o\in X$ and $a\in \varphi(X)$.